philipphoehn/flopyarcade/README.md

 ## Environments

-Three environments are currently included.
+Four environments are currently included, three of which can be user-controlled in a game.
 However, groundwater environments of arbitrary complexity can be implemented, if the desired opimization target(s) can be obtained from the simulation.
 Feel free to modify.
-Currently, they can be changed with the ENVTYPE variable, ranging from '1' to '3'.
+Currently, they can be changed with the ENVTYPE variable, ranging from '1' to '4' - with '4' not allowing for user control.

 Examples of human actions taken on a keyboard: Environment 1 (left) allows to adjust the northern and southern specified heads synchronously.
 Environment 2 (center) allows to adjust the southern specified heads.
 Environment 3 (right) allows to move the pumping well.